-- Check whether measures taken for detection of changes (faults) are appropriate. - Check whether all parts of the legally relevant software are covered by the checksum.
+- Check whether measures taken for detection of changes (faults) are correctly implemented. - Check whether all parts of the legally relevant software are covered by the checksum.

-Risk Class C Risk Class D U6: Protection against inadmissible intentional Legally relevant software and measurement da modification or replacement. changes ta shall be secured against inadmissible intentional parameters are stored shall be protected again A checksum or an alternative method with the to support the detection of software modification of software modification shall be made visible of software modification shall be made visible of software that organizes the generation of che relevant software.
-Measures shall be taken to protect legally relevant software using the protection means of the operation system.
-The parts and features of the operating system. same level of requirements shall be provided in order ns.
-The calculated checksum or an alternative indication on command for control purposes. is calculated over the legally relevant software.
-The ocksums or alternative indications is part of the legally evant software from being modified or replaced by other erating system.
-Item that implement the protection of legally relevant levant software and be protected as such.
+Risk Class C Risk Class D U6: Protection against inadmissible intentional Legally relevant software and measurement date modification or replacement. changes ta shall be secured against inadmissible intentional parameters are stored shall be protected again A checksum or an alternative method with the to support the detection of software modification of software modification shall be made visible of software modification shall be made visible of software modification in software that organizes the generation of che relevant software.
+Measures shall be taken to protect legally relevant software using the protection means of the operating systems.
+The parts and features of the operating systems. same level of requirements shall be provided in order as.
+The calculated checksum or an alternative indication on command for control purposes.
+It is calculated over the legally relevant software.
+The acksums or alternative indications is part of the legally evant software from being modified or replaced by other terating system.
+It implement the protection of legally relevant levant software and be protected as such.
 This special and according to extension D. 7.
-In general, a universal computer is only usable if additional hardware can be used to support securing.
-8. Concerning algorithms and minimum key lengths, the requirements or recommendations of the national and international institutions responsible for data security shall be taken into consideration.
-Required Documentation: Description of measures that have been taken to protect the software and device-specific parameters, on and nominal checksums or alternative methods with Description of methods protecting the mass storage. orages from exchange, if applicable.
-Description of used securing features of opera • Description of how the checksum or an alterna Validation Guidance: Checks based on documentation Check that the checksum(s) or alternative indice Check that measures taken to prevent from more the operation system are adequate.
-Check that features of the operating system operation of legally relevant software and secured and s cation(s) comprise the legally relevant software. odifying or replacing legally relevant software by using used for the protection of legally relevant software are Functional checks • Arrange to calculate checksums or alternative indications and compare them with the nominal values.
+In general, a universal device is only usable if additional hardware can be used to support securing.
+8. Concerning algorithms and minimum key lengths, the requirements or recommendations of the national and international institutions responsible for data security shall be taken into consideration. ting system.
+Validation Guidance: Checks based on documentation Check that the checksum(s) or alternative indice Check that measures taken to prevent from measure the operation system are adequate.
+Check that features of the operating system operation of legally relevant software and secured as the check that mass storage devices are protected. cation(s) comprise the legally relevant software. odifying or replacing legally relevant software by using used for the protection of legally relevant software are Functional checks Arrange to calculate checksums or alternative indications and compare them with the nominal values.

-Checks based on documentation: Check whether the measures taken are appropriate with respect to the required state of the art for a high protection level.
+Check whether the measures taken are appropriate with respect to the required state of the art for a high protection level.